BelkaDev/RofiFtw/README.md

 ### Bugs & issues
 * You may notice a small delay whilst processing the input</br>
 this can be fixed by increasing the refresh rate but will affect the average response time.</br>
-if you find any workaround let me know
+if you find a better workaround let me know
 * special and non-utf characters cause rofi to break, so they are filtered by default. </br>
 If you care about displaying them, [this fork](https://github.com/fogine/rofi-blocks/tree/fix-%233-wide-unicode) fixes the issues. more instructions can be found in [the code](https://github.com/BelkaDev/RofiFtw/blob/master/handler)</br>